 I am an independent writer, editor and journalist and the author of two nonfiction books.
 I also run a communications consultancy, helping people and organizations tell their stories.

-My latest story, on personalized medicine, lead the National Geographic January 2019 issue on the Future of Medicine.
-It was translated into more than 30 languages published around the world.
+I write mainly about health, health care and medical science.
+My latest magazine feature, on personalized medicine, lead the National Geographic January 2019 issue on the Future of Medicine.
+It was translated into more than 30 languages and published around the world.
 Read the story here.

-My story on the science of addiction appeared on the cover of National Geographic in September of 2017.
+My story on the science of addiction appeared on the cover of Nat Geo in September of 2017.
 I’m told it was one of the magazine’s best-selling issues.
 You can read it here.

 My most recent book, Changing the Way We Die, is widely used in classes and workshops on compassionate end-of-life care.
 It was an Amazon best seller and winner of an Independent Book Publishers Award.
 I wrote it with my friend and longtime colleague Sheila Himmel.
 Learn more here.

-Before venturing out as a freelancer, I worked as a newspaper reporter and editor for 20 years.
-I was part of a Pultizer Prize-winning team at the San Jose Mercury News.
-My articles have appeared in dozens of magazines and websites and in hundreds of newspapers.
+Before venturing out as a freelancer, I worked as a newspaper reporter and editor and was part of a Pultizer Prize-winning team at the San Jose Mercury News.
+My articles have appeared in dozens of magazines and hundreds of newspapers.

 This is my journalism website.
 To learn more about my services as an editor, a writing coach and a storytelling consultant, visit Fran Smith Media.

 Photo Credit David Yarnold